Check the news on any day, and you’re likely to discover another company dealing with diversity issues in the workplace.

-Diversity training is an increasingly popular topic, but businesses want to know: what are the benefits of diversity training in the workplace?
+The remedy is diversity training.
+And companies increasingly want to know: what are the benefits of diversity training in the workplace?
 Well, besides the good feeling of being kind, there are plenty of financial and business benefits of inclusion in the workplace.

-Businesses need to provide diversity training in order hire and retain the best talent, maximize their markets, and avoid nasty such as bad publicity and costly lawsuits.
+Businesses must provide diversity training in the workplace.
+It’s essential to hire and retain the best talent, maximize their markets, and avoid nasty such as bad publicity and costly lawsuits.
 For example, companies that train on ethnic diversity show 35% better than national average financial returns, according to a study by McKinsey on 366 public companies.
 Those with a focus on gender diversity show financial returns 15% higher than the national average.

 When you make diversity training in the workplace a priority, your company reaps the benefits in more ways than one.
 You’ll create an inclusive environment that fosters innovation, and ensures your brand will be popular with all demographics and thus boost your revenue.
 With better team morale due to cultural differences, you’ll draw attention from top talent and grow your company with the best possible people.